Best Running Headphones of 2021

-The big caveat to the Jabra Elite 75t is the fit.
-These buds tend to be quite polarizing, with a little less than half of our testers absolutely loving them — as in never wanting to take them off — while the rest found them almost unbearably uncomfortable and unstable.
-This is a high-risk/ high-reward situation.
-If these buds happen to fit your ears well, you'll likely love them, but based on our experience, there's a good chance they just won't fit at all.
-So, make sure to purchase them from a retailer with a great return policy.
+The major downside we discovered with the Jabra Elite 75t was the fit.
+These buds tend to be quite polarizing, with just under half of our testers absolutely loving them — as in, never wanting to take them off — while everyone else found them almost unbearably uncomfortable and unstable.
+This is a high-risk/high-reward situation.
+If these buds happen to fit your ears well, you'll likely love them, but based on our experience, there's a fairly good chance they just won't fit at all.
+We suggest purchasing them from a retailer with a great return policy.
 If you're seeking more waterproofing, the upgraded Jabra Elite Active 75t offers total IPX7 protection but suffers from the same polarizing fit issue as the non-active version.
 Additionally, the extra protection dampens the sound quality a bit.
 That said, if they fit, they'll be a hit.

 Read review: Jabra Elite 75t

 Why You Should Trust Us

 We enlisted a team of runners to test the stability, sweat resistance, and long-term comfort of our running headphones.
 Leading this team is Laura Casner, a seasoned runner who has been consistently participating in ultra marathons for the past 12 years, the longest of which was 50 miles.
 Authors Michelle Powell and Max Mutter led the audio portions of our testing.
-The duo has been assessing the relative audio quality of consumer products for the past 5 years, having now tested and reviewed more than 150 headphones, earbuds, speakers, soundbars, and turntables.
+The duo has been assessing the relative audio quality of consumer products for the past five years, having now tested and reviewed more than 150 products, including headphones, earbuds, speakers, soundbars, and turntables.